-The advisor is responsible for formal assessment of the student's progress in the Program.
-A mid-year evaluation is done in the first year only and results are presented to the faculty at large at the beginning of the spring semester in a confidential faculty meeting.
+The student's advisor is responsible for formal assessment of the student's progress in the Program.
+A mid-year evaluation is done in the first year only and results are discussed with the faculty at large at the beginning of the spring semester in a confidential faculty meeting.
 All advisors will monitor academic performance by reviewing transcripts at the end of each semester.
-Results of this review will be presented at the February, September, and June faculty meetings.
-Annual evaluation of each student's performance in the Program occurs each year in the Program (see Appendix F for annual evaluation form).
-For the annual evaluation, each year during the spring semester, students will be asked to upload a self-evaluation of their strengths and areas in need of further development, a current transcript, practicum evaluations, a summary of practicum hours, and an updated curriculum vitae (highlighting the activities and accomplishments for the past year) to their advisor for review in preparation for their annual evaluation (and a Dissertation Timeline if the student has reached the end of their third year).
-The advisor completes the evaluation of each student's progress toward meeting APA's PWCs after review of course instructor feedback, practicum evaluations, and assistantship feedback.
-This evaluation is presented to the faculty at large for review after the spring semester.
-After this review, the advisor meets with the student to provide feedback and develop future training goals.
-If a student is not meeting expectation, a plan will be developed to strengthen these when possible (see Performance Expectations).
+Annual evaluation of each student's performance in the Program occurs each year in the Program (see Appendix G for student evaluation form).
+For the annual evaluation, each year during the spring semester, students will be asked to upload a self-evaluation of their strengths and areas in need of further development, a current transcript, practicum evaluations, assistantship evaluation, a summary of practicum hours, updated degree checklist, and an updated curriculum vitae (highlighting the activities and accomplishments for the past year) for their advisor to review in preparation for their annual evaluation; a

+Dissertation Timeline (see Sharepoint Student Resources -> Program Forms -> Research Docs and Appendix H) is also required if the student has reached the end of their third year.
+The advisor completes the evaluation of each student's progress toward meeting APA's PWCs after review of all uploaded materials.
+This evaluation is presented to the faculty at large for review and discussion after the spring semester.
+Students receive a summary classification based on the Program Benchmarks regarding whether they are making Recommended or Acceptable Progress (see Benchmarks, Appendix F. After this meeting, the advisor meets with the student to provide individual feedback and develop future training goals.
+Both the advisor and student will sign acknowledging this feedback session, which is retained in the students' Sharepoint folder.
+If a student is not meeting expectations, a plan will be developed to strengthen these when possible (see Performance Expectations).